 This one-year position provides the resident with the academic rank of Clinical Instructor with the University of Oklahoma College of Pharmacy (OUCOP).
 The residents are primarily involved in clinical practice at Oklahoma Children’s Hospital at OU Health.
 Educational responsibilities and training include didactic (lecture) and experiential (rotation) teaching to Pharm.D. students in addition to other activities.
 The PGY2 Pediatric Pharmacy resident is expected to complete the Advanced Teaching Skills for Residents teaching certificate program, which requires teaching activities in the clinical arena, the classroom, and the laboratory setting.
 In addition, the resident will be required to complete an original research project for completion of the residency program; they will be expected to present their research at national meetings and will be encouraged to publish their findings.

-The Downtown Campus of the OU Medical System in Oklahoma City is comprised of two hospitals: OU Medical Center and The Children's Hospital at OU Health and University of Oklahoma Medical Center.
-Oklahoma Children’s Hospital at OU Medical Center is a 314-bed teaching hospital with an 92-bed Neonatal ICU, a 13-bed Medical ICU, and a 12-bed Cardiovascular (CV) PICU.
+The Downtown Campus of OU Medicine Inc, in Oklahoma City is comprised of two hospitals: OU Medical Center and The Children's Hospital at OU Health and University of Oklahoma Medical Center.
+Oklahoma Children’s Hospital at OU Medical Center is a 314-bed teaching hospital with a 93-bed Neonatal ICU, a 13-bed Medical ICU, and a 12-bed Cardiovascular (CV) PICU.
 It is the only comprehensive children's hospital in the state of Oklahoma.

 - Orientation (if applicable)—1 month